One benefit of hitting menopause should be that you no longer experience the dreaded pain of menstruating, right? Riiiiight?

 This is when the tissue that normally forms the lining of your uterus grows outside of it.

-The hope is that this will allow for more targeted treatment for those suffering with the condition and encourage further research in this area.
+The hope is that this will allow for more targeted treatment for those suffering from the condition and encourage further research in this area.

 These benign growths in your uterus are so common that 70% of women are expected to have them at some point in their lives.